 - District vehicles shall be maintained for maximum efficiency and longevity.

-- Where possible clean fuels will be used in vehicles.
+- Where possible clean and/or recycled fluids fuels will be used in vehicles.

 - Director of Operations and Maintenance will establish idling practices with respect to vehicles.

 - The District shall encourage teachers to identify, adopt and/or create interdisciplinary environmental studies units and themes emphasizing sustainable development, to be utilized at various levels, and within appropriate curriculum.

 - The District shall encourage Teachers/Librarians to include environmental education resources in their purchasing plans.

 - The District shall identify sites in the Regional Municipality of Wood Buffalo area which teachers may utilize for environmental field trips.

 - The District shall create curricularly relevant learning materials and activities to support field trips to the identified sites in the Regional Municipality of Wood Buffalo area.